Team-8-InfoSys-320/Iteration-2/README.md

 1 - Download Project from Github

-2 - Go To Iteration 1 Scene
+2 - Go To Iteration 2 Scene

 3 - Press Play

+4 - Navigate to the button that is an image of Auckland

-4 - Click on the button to move to the Auckland Scene
+5 - Click on the image of Auckland to navigate to the Auckland scene